yasirusama61/Quality_APP/README.md

 # Quality_APP with MES Integration

 ## Overview
+The **Quality_APP** aims to achieve the following objectives:

+1. **Quality Digitalization**: Transform traditional quality control processes by digitalizing quality data, enabling real-time monitoring and predictive analytics.
+2. **Online Quality Engineering**: Implement an online system for quality control during production, integrating machine learning models to predict potential defects and recommend corrective actions.
+3. **Reliability Prediction During Development Phase**: Utilize predictive analytics to assess the reliability of battery cells during the early stages of development, allowing for proactive adjustments to improve product quality.
+4. **Optimization of Incoming Materials and On-Site Sampling Inspection**: Enhance the efficiency of material inspections and sampling processes by leveraging predictive models to identify high-risk batches and adjust inspection protocols accordingly.
+5. **Delivery Risk Assessment During Mass Production Stage**: Assess the risk associated with delivering battery cells during the mass production phase by evaluating quality metrics and production data, ensuring high-quality output and timely delivery.

 The **Quality_APP** is designed for real-time monitoring and prediction of high and low-risk battery cells in a production line.
 By utilizing IPQC (In-Process Quality Control), FQC (Final Quality Control), and OQC (Outgoing Quality Control) data, the system predicts the risk associated with battery cells and provides recommendations for further actions:
 - **High Risk**: Short-term testing recommended.